// TACTICAL GUIDE · COMMERCIAL CLEANING CONTRACTS

 Sample subject lines and structure

 Subject lines that work for commercial cleaning cold email: “Quick question about [Building Name] cleaning”, “[Their company] cleaning vendor”, “Question for [their job title]”.
 Avoid “Service inquiry” or anything that sounds templated.
+The full breakdown across three tiers (proven openers, curiosity-driven, direct and specific) plus the four rules behind every high-performing line lives in our dedicated post on the 15 best cold email subject lines for commercial cleaning leads.
 The body should be 3-4 sentences max: opener referencing something specific about their building or company, a brief pain or observation, a specific outcome you have delivered for similar operators, and a single-question CTA like “open to a 12-minute call next Tuesday?”

 Volume math